BlockSigner/cove/site/content/english/lawyer.md

 {{% /collapsible %}}

 {{% collapsible 3 "Data protection according to FADP/GDPR" "check" %}}
 Skribble and its signing partner Swisscom commit to manage data in accordance with the Federal Act on Data Protection (FADP) and the General Data Protection Regulation (GDPR).
-Moreover, all data is hosted <br class="hide-for-mobile">in Switzerland according to banking standards.
+Moreover, all data is hosted in Switzerland according to banking standards.
 {{% /collapsible %}}
 {{% /content %}}